Derek Newton: Houston Texans

-Projected as a fifth-round selection, Newton was ranked as the No. 16 offensive tackle available in the 2011 NFL Draft.
+Projected as a fifth-round selection, Newton was ranked as the No. 16 offensive tackle available in the 2011 NFL draft.
 Sports Illustrated described him as "a solid athlete and a terrific developmental prospect who could eventually break into a starting lineup".
-Newton was eventually selected 214th overall by the Houston Texans.
+Newton was eventually selected in the seventh round with the 214th overall pick by the Houston Texans.
 He was the first offensive lineman to be drafted out of Arkansas State since Ray Brown in 1986.

 During his rookie season, Newton appeared in 14 games as a backup to veteran right tackle Eric Winston.
 After Winston was cut following the 2011 NFL season, Newton competed with veteran Rashad Butler for the starting right tackle spot, eventually winning out.

 After starting every game of the 2012 season, Newton injured his right knee during the Texans' win over the Detroit Lions on November 22.
 He was replaced in the starting line-up by Ryan Harris.

 On March 7, 2015, Newton re-signed with the Texans to a five-year, $26.5 million contract.

 On October 24, 2016, Newton went down with an injury in a Week 7 game against the Denver Broncos and was carted off the field with air casts attached to both legs.
 It was eventually revealed that both patellar tendons were torn, effectively ending his 2016 season.

 On May 12, 2017, Newton was placed on Reserve/PUP as a result of his knee injuries suffered in 2016.

 On April 12, 2018, the Texans released Newton.